arnodeceuninck/studentencodex/_rodex_oud/themistymountainscold.md

 ---
 layout: song
-title: themistymountainscold
+title: The misty mountains cold
-page: 404
+page: 932
+note: The Hobbit
 ---

-* The Hobbit *

 Far over the misty mountains cold
 To dungeons deep and caverns old